EU-funded projects

 EHA is a partner in the ASCERTAIN project.
 ASCERTAIN stands for Affordability and Sustainability improvements through new pricing, Cost- Effectiveness and ReimbursemenT models to Appraise INnovative health technologies.

-The project is the result of years advocacy and multistakeholder discussions and is founded by the EU’s Horizon Europe program.
+The project is the result of years advocacy and multistakeholder discussions, and is founded by the EU’s Horizon Europe program.
 It seeks to promote:

-• access to affordable technologies
+- Access to affordable technologies

-• the need to consider the environmental impact of innovations.
+- The need to consider the environmental impact of innovations

 ASCERTAIN will develop open-access, easy to use, policy-supporting tools including pricing models and value assessment models.
 These should:

-• Improve transparency and accountability of decision-making,
+- Improve transparency and accountability of decision-making

-• Reduce uncertainty for all stakeholders,
+- Reduce uncertainty for all stakeholder

-• Reward innovation in areas of high unmet need,
+- Reward innovation in areas of high unmet need

-• Accelerate access for patients, and
+- Accelerate access for patients

-• Support long-term planning in a sustainable way.
+- Support long-term planning in a sustainable way

 In ASCERTAIN, EHA collaborates with patients, payers, regulators, manufacturers and health economists.
 The projects ends in November 2026.